 Under its terms of reference, it is required to meet at least twice a year and its responsibilities include: a) evaluating the balance of skills, experience and diversity on the Board; and b) approving candidates for Board vacancies, save for the appointment of the Chairman of the Board or the Chief Executive Officer, which are matters for the whole Board.

-Due to the size of the Company, no meetings of the Nomination Committee were held during 2017 or so far in 2018 and its functions have been properly carried out as part of the work of the Remuneration Committee and the Board.
+Due to the size of the Company, no meetings of the Nomination Committee were held during 2019 as its functions have been properly carried out as part of the work of the Remuneration Committee and the Board.

 SHARE DEALING CODE